-The undergraduate program at AUIS is organized into seven academic departments by subject, plus a separate unit to administer the AUIS Core Program.
-The departments, along with the majors and minors offered by each department, are listed below.
+The undergraduate program at AUIS is organized into seven academic departments and two colleges.
+The departments and colleges, along with the majors and minors offered by each department, are listed below.

 The Department of Business Administration

 Bachelor of Science in Business Administration Bachelor of Science in Human Resource Management Bachelor of Science in Digital Marketing and Social Media Concentration in Business Management Concentration in Accounting Concentration in Finance Concentration in Marketing Concentration in Economics Minor in Business AdministrationMinor in Business Management Minor in Economics